Deliver “Delight and Passion” to people

 "When you're deeply involved in the world of wood and forestry, there are ideas that you would never think of.
 I guess my mind is limited to traditional ways of using things, like in Japanese-style architecture.
 I'm really grateful for the interaction with users, because it helps me to break that mold and gives me innovative ideas."

-Conversely, Umeda of NOMURA says that for those who use wood, it has been significant that they have begun to use their imagination to think about the place where the wood is produced.
+Conversely, Mr. Umeda of NOMURA Co.,Ltd. says that for those who use wood, the fact that they have developed an imagination about the origin of the wood is of great significance.

-"By visiting production areas, you can start to imagine what it's like to be on the production side.
-For example, if a designer who likes black wood hears that black core is not popular, they might end up causing a problem by asking for 10 pieces of it.
-If you learn how black wood comes from a lumber mill, you also understand how difficult it is to collect it.
-If you want to use it, you have to discuss how to collect it in a way that is good for the production area.
+"Visiting the production areas helps you to imagine what it's like from the producer's perspective.
+For example, if a designer who likes black wood hears that black heartwood isn't popular and then says, 'Okay, I'll take 10 pieces,' they might be causing trouble.
+If you see how black wood comes out at the sawmill, you'll understand how difficult it is to collect it.
+If you want to use it, you have to discuss how to collect it in a way that's best for the production area."

-As the exchange progressed, everyone gradually became able to imagine such things, and the value of concept design increased.
-I'm thinking about creating a place in Hanno where people from the production area and creators can interact on a daily basis and make various prototypes together."
+As our interactions progressed, everyone gradually became able to imagine these things, and concept design value also increased.
+I'm thinking about creating a place in Hanno where producers and creators can interact on a daily basis and work together on various prototypes."

 Even as times have changed from the Edo period to the present day, Hanno remains a timber-producing area close to Tokyo.
 People who are trying to explore new possibilities for wood as a material are beginning to gather there.